Davidi-74/shows-project-code/README.md

 *Movies (TV Shows)

-*Subscriptions (the TV Shows that the members are subsctibed to).
+*Subscriptions (the TV Shows that members are subsctibed to).

 *Users